EGBAEMU/EGBAEMU/README.md

 # Gameboy Advance Simulator
-Im Rahmen des ESCHO1 Abschlussrpojeektes hat unsere Gruppe einen Emulator für den Gabeboy Advance implementiert.
+Within the ESCHO1 final project our group implemented an emulator for the Gabeboy Advance.

-## Projekt Status
+## Project Status
-Der aktuelle Stand umfasst die folgenden Komponenten:
+The current status includes the following components:

- - Die 2 Instruktionssätze, ARMv4 und Thumb
+ - The 2 instruction sets, ARMv4 and Thumb
- - Die 4 DMA Controller
+ - The 4 DMA controllers
- - Die 4 verfügbaren Timer
+ - The 4 available timers
- - Das LCD rendering
+ - The LCD rendering
- - Interrupt abarbeitung
+ - Interrupt processing

-Damit können bereits die meisten Spiele problemlos emuliert werden.
-Als Referenz haben wir hier die _Super Mario Advance_ spiele genommen.
-Als offene, aber nicht essentielle Punkte verbleiben:

- - Die 6 Audiokanäle (Für 2 der Kanäle ist in entsprechendem Branch schon funktionsfähiger Anfang gemacht.
-Dieser ist allerdings nicht optimiert.)
+With this, most games can already be emulated without problems.
+For reference we have taken the _Super Mario Advance_ games here.
+As open, but not essential points remain:

+ - The 6 audio channels (For 2 of the channels a functional start has already been made in the corresponding branch.
+However, this is not optimized).
- - Koprozessor Funktionaliäten
+ - Coprocessor functionality

+## Building the emulator
+For compiling the emulator, [SDL2](https://www.libsdl.org/index.php) is required first.
+If this requirement is met, the provided Makefile

+Translated with www.DeepL.com/Translator (free version)